Twing Data Logo

 from SYS_QUERY_HISTORY s

-and trim(s.query_text) not in (
+and trim(s.query_text) not in ('SELECT pg_backend_pid()', 'select version()', 'select current_schema()',

-'select current_database()',
+'select current_database()', 'select current_user()')

-order by s.start_time desc
+order by s.start_time asc

 limit 5000; -- Specify limit to match desired rows and file size